cyyber/zond-package/README.md

 # Default to false
 snooper_enabled: false

-# Enables Ethereum Metrics Exporter for all participants
+# Enables QRL Metrics Exporter for all participants
 # Defaults to false
-ethereum_metrics_exporter_enabled: false
+qrl_metrics_exporter_enabled: false

 # Parallelizes keystore generation so that each node has keystores being generated in their own container
 # This will result in a large number of containers being spun up than normal.
 We advise users to only enable this on a sufficiently large machine or in the cloud as it can be resource consuming on a single machine.